usethisname1419/COREXITAL-MULTITOOL/README.md

-# HACKERTOOL1
+# COREXITAL MULTITOOL

+hacking tool for enumeration and automated attacking.

 By: Derek Johnston

 Run the script as root and it will automatically install requirements and dependencies.

-# COREXITAL DATA MULTITOOL

 # OPTIONS:
   Get IP Geolocation